dhruvingajjar15/iOS-Applications/README.md

 Created a basic universal iOS application which shows the basic functionality of button, picker view, label, text box and image view.
+Add a feature in which keyboard will disappear when a user touches on screen.